-In the same year as his marriage the 25-year old Chott was elected as one of Cook County's representatives to the Illinois General Assembly.
-Taking his seat at the start of the 1889-90 term, Chott was reelected to that body for the 1891-92 term and during that session was named to the committees on the Judiciary; Corporations; Building, Loan and Homesteading Associations; Printing and the World's Columbian Exposition.
+In the same year as his marriage, the 25-year old Chott was elected as one of Cook County's representatives to the Illinois General Assembly.
+Taking his seat at the start of the 1889-90 term, Chott was reelected to that body for the 1891-92 term and during that session was named to the committees on the Judiciary; Corporations; Building, Loan and Homesteading Associations; Printing; and the World's Columbian Exposition.

-Following his two terms in the legislature Chott continued his rise through the ranks of Illinois politics, serving in the administration of Chicago Mayor Hempstead Washburne as the Chief Clerk of the Law Department.
+Following his terms in the legislature, Chott continued his rise through the ranks of Illinois politics, serving in the administration of Chicago Mayor Hempstead Washburne as the Chief Clerk of the Law Department.
 Admitted to the state bar in 1889, Chott was named as a Justice of the Peace in June 1895 and in that same year was selected by then Mayor George Swift as a Police Magistrate for the city of Chicago.
-Chott served as a police judge for twelve years and was lauded as "an official of acknowledge efficiency" during his time on the bench.
+Chott served as a police judge for twelve years and was lauded as "an official of acknowledged efficiency" during his time on the bench.

 After leaving the position of police magistrate in the late 1900s Chott practiced law in Chicago and also remained active in Republican Party doings within Chicago, serving as the Secretary of the Republican City Central Committee.
 Chott was also affiliated with a number of fraternal groups within the city, including memberships in the Veteran Union League, the Bohemian Turners and for a time held the Presidency of the Bohemian Republican League.

 In 1917 Q.J.
 Chott was appointed as assistant state's attorney for Cook County, an office that he would fill for fifteen years.
-His lengthy tenure in that office saw him become acknowledged as "the habeas corpus expert in the state's attorney force", and was still serving in that post when he died at age 69 on May 10, 1932 at the Michael Reese Hospital in Chicago.
+His tenure in that office saw him become acknowledged as "the habeas corpus expert in the state's attorney force", and was still serving in that post when he died at age 69 on May 10, 1932 at the Michael Reese Hospital in Chicago.
 Chott was survived by his wife Alberta and daughter Winifred, with his burial taking place at the Bohemian National Cemetery in Chicago.